Democrats renew push to investigate Trump's Hurricane Maria response in Puerto Rico

 “We need to get to the bottom of exactly what went so terribly wrong," said Gillibrand in a statement.
 "I am proud to fight for Puerto Rico in the Senate, and I urge my colleagues to support this legislation just as they would if a natural disaster hit their own states.”

-The legislation co-sponsored by Senators Elizabeth Warren, D-M.A., Edward Markey, D-M.A., Chuck Schumer, D-N.Y., Kamala Harris, D-C.A., and Richard Blumenthal, D-C.T., would analyze how a questionable methodology to account for hurricane deaths, a lack of disaster preparedness, and an inadequate telecommunications systems, among other missteps, hurt Puerto Rico's emergency response.
+The legislation co-sponsored by Senators Elizabeth Warren, D-Mass., Edward Markey, D-Mass., Chuck Schumer, D-N.Y., Kamala Harris, D-Calif., and Richard Blumenthal, D-Conn., would analyze how a questionable methodology to account for hurricane deaths, a lack of disaster preparedness, and an inadequate telecommunications systems, among other missteps, hurt Puerto Rico's emergency response.

 Lawmakers said that by knowing the answers to these questions, they could find ways to improve the federal government's capacity to effectively mobilize to the island and help in post-hurricane relief efforts in the wake of another disaster.